 Brooke received a Bachelor of Fine Arts in Ballet and a Bachelor of Science in Psychology from Texas Christian University.
 She also has a Master of Arts degree in Clinical/Counseling Psychology from Midwestern State University.
 Brooke has been working at TCU since 2006 and previously served as an Assistant Dean of Campus Life where her primary responsibilities were student concerns, crises, and individual discipline incidents.
 As a Panhellenic woman, she believes in the importance of the fraternal experience and is passionate about sharing that experience.
 Brooke looks forward to working closely with the Fraternity and Sorority community at TCU and is confident that the community will accomplish great things together.

-Molly Devine, Assistant Director
+Devin Wimberly, Assistant Director

 Gaius George, Coordinator